HIGH SCHOOL TEENAGERS

-In the most recent survey of school students, 43 per cent of girls and 30 per cent of boys in the ninth grade said that they had drunk alcohol in the past year, which means that drinking at high school has fallen to historically low levels.
-The trend towards reduced drinking amongst ninth graders has levelled off in recent years, but we are now seeing a decline in the figures for last year.
+The Swedish Council for Information on Alcohol and Other Drugs (CAN) look at the use of alcohol and drugs amongst school students, every year.
+In the most recent survey, 42 per cent of girls and 33 per cent of boys in the ninth grade said that they had drunk alcohol over the past year.
+These figures mean that drinking amongst high school students remains at low levels.
+The trend towards reduced drinking amongst ninth graders has levelled off in recent years, but the last two years have shown a renewed decline.

-67 per cent of upper secondary school students say that they drink alcohol, corresponding to a very small decline since the previous survey in 2019.
-It is also apparent that more girls (71 per cent) than boys (64 per cent) drink alcohol.
-Viewed from a longer-term perspective, a lot has changed when it comes to upper secondary school students’ alcohol habits, too: in 2004, almost 90 per cent of students in the 2nd year of upper secondary school said that they drank alcohol.
+67 per cent of 2nd year upper secondary school students state that they drink alcohol.
+Drinking alcohol is more common amongst girls (71 per cent) than amongst boys (64 per cent).
+Viewed in a longer-term perspective a lot has happened.
+In 2004 almost 90 per cent of students in the 2nd year of upper secondary school said that they drank alcohol.

 FEWER ARE GETTING DRUNK BEFORE THE AGE OF 14

-The percentage of ninth graders who got drunk before the age of 14 has fallen from about 20 per cent in 2000 to just over 5 per cent in the latest survey.
+The percentage of ninth graders who got drunk before the age of 14 has fallen from around 20 per cent in 2000 to 6 per cent in this year’s survey.

 THE ROLE OF PARENTS IS IMPORTANT